Mississippi DA leaves murder case after multiple trials

 JACKSON, Miss.
-(AP) - A Mississippi prosecutor filed a court order Monday saying he won’t be the one to decide whether to try a man a seventh time in a quadruple murder case.
+(AP) - A Mississippi prosecutor filed a court order Monday indicating he won’t be the one to decide whether to try a man a seventh time in a quadruple murder case.

 District Attorney Doug Evans recused himself in the case of Curtis Flowers and asked the Mississippi attorney general’s office to decide whether to try Flowers again in the death penalty case.